Diagnostic Radiology Residency

 Resident Wellness Committee

 Our resident led group organizes multiple happy hours and events throughout the academic year ranging from welcome events for new residents to holiday parties and events for the entire Radiology department.
-Wellness events supplement multiple events throughout the year hosted by the department and by our attendings.
+Wellness events supplement multiple events throughout the year hosted by our department and our close knit attendings.

 Education Opportunities